Naturally, many busy people experience overactive minds and rumination (thoughts that go round and round) that can seem ceaseless.

 During my sound bath sessions I also place a Tibetan singing bowl on the body itself (to the middle back area when comfortably lying face down), allowing a honed physical ‘therapy’ through a greater personalised and felt experience.
 I am also trained in ‘vocal toning’, which is a technique of using my own vocal ability to create a focused ‘tone’, which is directed into specific areas of the body for an extra soothing and balancing effect.
 These two additional techniques are often reported to increase the sound ‘healing’ experience.

-Extra benefits of ‘sound healing’ can be:
+Extra benefits of ‘sound healing’:

 Reduced pain and inflammation in the body (potential adaptive remapping of brain/ body pain/ irritation ‘memory’)